Dharmendrastm/Cybersecurity_common_questions/README.md

 **Confidentiality**:- Refers to protecting sensitive infromation from unauthorised access or disclousre.

-**Integrity**:- Refers to maintain acuuracy and consistency of the data. that is not tempered with or modified in unauthorised manner.
+**Integrity**:-Refers to maintain acuuracy and consistency of the data. that is not tempered with or modified in unauthorised manner.

 **Availability**:- Refers to ensuring that system data and resources are avialable and accessible to authorised user when needed.